grygy/review-checklist/README.md

-4. Don't be lazy and use meaninful names in `map`, `filter`,... functions.
+4. Don't be lazy and use meaningful names in `map`, `filter`,... functions.

     ```typescript
     // Bad